milanwiedemann/suddengains/README.md

 ## How to use `suddengains`

 Here are a few examples how to use the `suddengains` package.
-You need to be familiar with the [pipe](https://magrittr.tidyverse.org/) ` %>% ` operator to understand the examples.
+First, load all required packages and datasets.

-First, load all required packages and datasets:
+This package also contains two sample data sets with made up data to test and illustrate the functions.

 ```r
 # Load packages ----